-a.
-Definitions: (a) "Contributors" means the copyright and/or trademark owners who have contributed Open Game Content (b) "Derivative Material" means copyrighted material including derivative works and translations (Including into other computer language), polation, modification, correction, addition, ettension, upgrade, improvement, compilation, abridgement or other form in which an existing work may be reast, transformed or adapted; (a) "Distribute" means to prevende, license, rent, lease, sell, broadcast, publiely display, transmit or otherwise distribute; (d)"Open Game Content", means the game mechanic and induces the methods, procedures, processes and routines to the centens two content does not embody the Product Identity and is an enhancement over the prior at and any additional content cleany identified as Open Game Content by the Contributor, and means any work covered by this License, including translations and derivative works under copyright hay but specifically ecludes Product Identity; (e) "Product Identity" means product and product line names, logas and identifying marks including trade design, depictions, likenesse, formats, poses, concepts, themas and graphic, photogenetic and other visual or audio representations names and descriptions of characters, spels, end-natmens, persona, likenesses and special phates, locations, minoments, creatures, queupment, magical supervisions of the associated product identity for graphic designs; dapic indices the Contributo (g) "User," Used?
-"Used" "Used?" and users persona, likenesses, formats, poses, concepts, themas and graphic, photogenetics, logas, symbolics, or graphic designs; and any other usedmark or registered trademarks or registered trademark or registered trademarks or regis
+1. Definitions: (a) "Contributors" means the copyright and/or trademark owners who have contributed Open Game Content, (b) "Derivative Material" means copyrighted material including derivative works and translations (including into other computer languages), polation, modification, correction, addition, extension, upgrade, improvement, compilation, abridgment or other form in which an existing work may be recast, transformed or adapted; (c) "Distribute" means to game mechanic and includes the methods, procedures, processes and routines to the extensivation content does not embody the Product Identity and is an enhancement over the prior at and any additional content clearly identified as Open Game Content by the Contributor, and means any work covered by this License, including translations and derivative works under copyright law, but specifically excludes Product Identity, (e) "Product Identity" means product and product line names, logos and identifying marks including trade chress, artifacts, creatures, characters, stories, storylines, plots, thematic elements, alongue, incidents, language, artwork, symbols, designs, depictions, likenesses, formats, poses, concepts, themas and graphic, photographic and other visual or audio representations; names and descriptions of characters, spells, enchantments, personalities, teams, personas, likenesses and special abilities, places, locations, environments, creatures, equipment, magical or supernatural abilities or effects, logos, symbols, or graphic designs; and any other trademark or registered trademark clearly identified as Product identity by the owner of the Product Identity, and which specifically excludes the Open Game Content, (f) "Trademark" means the logos, names, mark, sign, motto, designs that are used by a Contributor to identify itself or its products or the associated products contributed to the Open Game License by the Contributor (g) "Viss", "Used" or "Using" means to use, Distribute, copy, edit, format, modify, translate and otherwise create Deri

 2. The License: This License applies to any Open Game Content that contains a notice indicating that the Open Game Content may only be Used under and in terms of this License.
 You must affix such a notice to any Open Game Content that you Use.
 No terms may be added to or subtracted from this License except as described by the License itself.
-No other terms or conditions may be andied to any Open Game Content distibuted using this License.
+No other terms or conditions may be applied to any Open Game Content distributed using this License.

 or conditions may be applied to any Open Game Content distributed using this License.

 3. Offer and Acceptance: By Using the Open Game Content You indicate Your acceptance of the terms of this License.

-4. Grant and Consideration: In consideration for agreeing to use this License, the Contributors grant You a perpetual, worldwide, royalty-free, non-exclusive license with the exact terms of this License to Use, the Open Game Content.
-You S. Representation of Authority to Contribute If You are contributing original material as Open Game Content.
-You text of the COPYRIGHT NOTICE of any Open Game Content You are copying, modifying or distributing, and You must add the tile, the copyright date, and the copyright holder's name to the COPYRIGHT NOTICE of any original Open Game Content you Distribute.
+4. Grant and Consideration: In consideration for agreeing to use this License, the Contributors grant You a perpetual, worldwide, royally-free, non-exclusive license with the exact terms of this License to Use, the Open Game Content.